RageAgainstThePixel/create-unity-project/README.md

 ## Requirements

-> ![IMPORTANT] This action requires that the Unity Editor is installed on the runner.
+> [!IMPORTANT] This action requires that the Unity Editor is installed on the runner.
 > You can use `unity-setup` action to install Unity Editor before using this action.
 > `UNITY_EDITOR_PATH` environment variable must be set to the path of the Unity Editor executable.